rueyday/hallway-digital-twin/README.md

 ## Overview

-This repository is a reference for tracking and documenting files and functions I use while learning computer vision.
+This repository is a reference for tracking and documenting files and functions I use while learning natrual language processing.
 It is intended as a structured and searchable resource for future reference.

 ## Resources